START-Hack/SUPERCELL_STARTHACK23/README.md

 ## <p align="center"> Point of Contact: </p>

-<p align="center"> Name, Name, or Name will be glad to answer your questions during the Deep Dive.
+<p align="center"> Nate, Albert and Lucas will be glad to answer your questions during the Deep Dive.
 We’ll also be available on Discord. </p>

 ## <p align="center"> Prize - the winning team members will each receive: </p>

-### Prize Name
+### A Nintendo Switch and AirPods Pro